desertbit/ants/README.md

 # ANTS - Let the ants handle your serial communication.
-**WARNING:** This protocol may change slightly without version mutation within the next few days.
+**WARNING:** This protocol is not ready for production use and is still in active development.

 This protocol is an asynchronous binary data protocol for communication over e.g. serial ports.
 It takes care about synchronization, checksum validation and error handling.
 The end user is able to transmit data chunks without worrying about the communication layer.
 Other protocols can be easily build up based on the ANTS protocol.